yilmaznaslan/berlin-auslaenderbehorde-termin-bot/README.md

+# ATTENTION

+AFTER THE IMPLEMENTATION OF THE CAPTCHA, THIS BOT IS NO MORE WORKING !

 # Berlin Auslaenderbehorde Termin Bot

 This application uses Selenium library to automate the process of getting an appointment in Berlin Ausländerbehörde.